testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #draft`

 :white_check_mark:  **Do:** Commonly the test will need to add records to columns with unique constraints.
 Since multiple tests ae likely to add the same value, add tiny random value as a suffix to keep the records unique.
 Collissions between tests are more likely to occur if the DB is not cleaning-up after each test (See bullet: Choose a clear data clean-up strategy).
 When the data is retained, the 1st tests execution will pass and the 2nd will fail due to unique constrain violation.
 However this is a good practice also when the tables are being cleaned after each test - Otherwise a test writer must read all the previous tests to ensure no similar names were chosen.
-When adding a random value, it's better to keep the data descriptive and meaningful, the test reader will surely understand the flow data better with this option {resident: 'Washinton avenue 17st {unique-23-554}' comparing with this one {resident: 'unique-23-553'}.
-Only the first option will serve as documentation for the reader.
+When adding a random value, it's better to keep the data descriptive and meaningful with a minor suffix.
+The test reader will surely learn more about the system this option {resident: 'Washinton avenue 17st NY {23-554}' comparing with this one {resident: '23-553'} (last option has timestamp only).
+Only the first option will serve as a documentation for the reader.

 <br/>